 Data were collected via a telephone or email survey.
 When the subjects were contacted by telephone, they were asked if they would be willing to participate in a survey about health educators working in a clinical setting.
-If so, they were interviewed then or at another time.
-If the subjects convenient felt uncomfortable about being interviewed by telephone, or did not have time for a telephone interview, the questionnaire was emailed to them for completion.
+If they agreed to participate, they were interviewed at that time or at another agreed-upon convenient time.
+If the subject felt uncomfortable about being interviewed by telephone, or did not have time for a telephone interview, the questionnaire was emailed to them for completion.
 Of the 25 completed questionnaires, two (8%) were completed via telephone and 23 (92%) were completed via email.